danbev/learning-iot/notes/rp.md

 [.gdbinit](rp_gdbinit) contains some user defined commands to make debugging RP Pico a little easier.

-It contains commands like showing the contents of registries without having to lookup the addresses.
+It contains commands like showing the contents of registers without having to lookup the addresses.
 Since these are commands, tab-completion works in gdb.
 For example:
 ```console